 Political and Economic Freedom

 Nationalism vs Globalism Today

 Politics and Elections

 HISPBC offers participants networking opportunities with scholars in the field of Public Policy from the Hoover Institution and Stanford University.
 Visit the Faculty page for additional information.

-Days will be structured to include two half-day sessions, each focused on a single policy topic.
-Each topic will typically include teaching from two professors, with presentations from the Hoover faculty members as well as active participation from the class.
+Days will be structured to include sessions focused on policy topics along with group panel discussions.
+Each topic will typically include teaching from multiple professors, with presentations from the Hoover faculty members as well as active participation from the class.
 Lunches will be attended by the entire class and one or more professors from that day’s sessions.

 Class sessions will end in the late afternoon.
-On several evenings, there will be group dinners with invited speakers.
+There will be group dinners with invited speakers on some of the evenings.
 Students can expect to spend three hours a day outside of class on homework, studying individually or in groups, and working on group projects.
 Readings and case studies must be completed before group meetings and class sessions to facilitate active participation.